Get the Best WordPress Backup

 Step 5: Import Your Local Site

 Now, the Duplicator migration wizard will walk you through the installation.
-At the top, the Install Type should be a Full install single site:
+At the top, the Install Type should be a Full install single site.
+You should also choose the Advanced installer mode.

 Under Setup, enter your new database name, username, and password.
 Then, hit Validate